 The Photographic Alliance of Great Britain (PAGB) run an awards scheme called the Awards for Photographic Merit.
 The Awards for Photographic Merit (APM) are open to all members of Clubs affiliated to the PAGB through their Federations and are at five levels: BPAGB, CPAGB, DPAGB, EPAGB and MPAGB.
 The awards are held for life without any annual fee and holders are entitled to use the designated letters after their name.

 All the information you need about the awards themselves is on the PAGB website at PAGB AWARDS FOR PHOTOGRAPHIC MERIT INFORMATION and there are the downloadable leaflets there, which we recommend that you read.
 A summary of the levels is below.

-The standard of the CPAGB is defined as “good club standard” but…the standard is higher than many candidates expect.
+The standard of the PAGB is defined as “good club standard” but…the standard is higher than many candidates expect.
 Normally it is best to start with the BPAGB and then progress to the CPAGB even if you think you are already above B level.

 It’s a big step up to the DPAGB from the CPAGB.
 Many candidates think they are ready for the D immediately after they pass the C, but it is rarely the case.
 The DPAGB is current exhibition standard.
 The advice, if you are going for this level, is to acquire a track record of national salon acceptances for your work and remember that fashions change, so your track record should be recent when you apply for the D.

 The MPAGB is the highest level of amateur club photography.
 For this level, your work should be capable of winning awards regularly at exhibition level.

 Pre-qualification, Applying for a Mentor and Applying to the PAGB for an Adjudication

 All applicants must qualify in accordance with their Federation’s criteria as an active member of an affiliated club.
 This support must have been given, by currently active photographers, for a minimum of :-

 2 years for BPAGB and CPAGB